Self-Esteem: Who Do You Want to Be?By Dr. Margaret Paul

 December 15, 2008

 It is not enough to think about who you would like to be.
-To enhance your self esteem, you need to also create images of your ideal self.
-Then you need to practice being the star in these little videos!
+To enhance your self-esteem, you need to also create and hold on to images of your ideal self.

 --Orison Sweet Marden, 1850-1924, Author and Founder of Success Magazine